rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-architect-certification-preparation.md

 - [This ebook](https://learning.oreilly.com/library/view/exam-ref-az-300/9780135881477/){:target="_blank" rel="nofollow"} was like a crash course focused on the exam.
 - I used it to revise concepts before giving the practice tests.
 - One of the authors is Timothy L. Warner.
-He is an Azure MVP and has many video courses on Azure out there.
+He is a Microsoft MVP and has many video courses on Azure out there.

 ### Whizlabs practice tests